Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Conclusion

 \section{Conclusion}

 The triangular tessellation plays an important role in many disciplines, from computer graphics to architecture.
-TA are a way of populating it with aesthetic patterns.
-Beyond the possible applications, ETA are somewhat fundamental cellular automata, making them an elegant model of complexity.
+Triangular Automata (TA) are a way of populating the triangular grid with aesthetic patterns.
+Beyond the possible applications, Elementary Triangular Automata (ETA) are somewhat fundamental cellular automata, making them an elegant model of complexity.
 With the framework presented here, the 256 ETA rules can now be thoroughly explored, even with limited computational resources. \\

-Here are some possible directions for future work: \begin{enumerate} \item ETA rules could be classified according to some common criteria, \item the approach taken in this paper could easily be applied to a wider class of TA, \item a GPU-accelerated implementation could be used to explore longer timescales, as has already been done for Graph-Rewriting Automata\cite{GRAweb}, \item Turing completeness and other interesting properties could be searched for in ETA rules. \end{enumerate}
+Here are some possible directions for future work: \begin{enumerate} \item ETA rules could be classified according to some common criteria. \item The approach taken in this paper could easily be applied to a wider class of TA. \item A GPU-accelerated implementation could be used to explore longer timescales, as has already been done for Graph-Rewriting Automata \cite{GRAweb}. \item Turing completeness and other interesting properties could be searched for in ETA rules. \end{enumerate}